Sunday school: Form

+The sign of this Wesleyan Methodist church displays the times for Sunday school, as well as the Sunday morning service of worship and Sunday evening service of worship, consistent with the historical First-day Sabbatarian doctrine of Methodism to keep the Lord's Day holy.
+The midweek Wednesday prayer service (a common Methodist observance) is indicated on the sign as well.

-In Evangelical churches, during worship service, children and young people receive an adapted education, in Sunday school, in a separate room.
+In Evangelical churches, prior to the worship service, children and young people receive an adapted education, in Sunday school, in a separate room.

 Historically, Sunday schools were held in the afternoons in various communities, and were often staffed by workers from varying denominations.
 Beginning in the United States in the early 1930s and Canada in the 1940s, the transition was made to Sunday mornings.
 Sunday school often takes the form of a one-hour or longer Bible study, which can occur before, during, or after a church service.
 While many Sunday schools are focused on providing instruction for children (especially those sessions occurring during service times), adult Sunday-school classes are also popular and widespread (see RCIA).
 In some traditions, the term "Sunday school" is too strongly associated with children, and alternate terms such as "Adult Electives" or "religious education" are used instead of "Adult Sunday school".
 Some churches only operate Sunday school for children concurrently with the adult worship service.
 In this case, there is typically no adult Sunday school.

 Publishers

 In Great Britain an agency was formed called the Religious Tract Society which helped provide literature for the Sunday school.

 In the United States the American Sunday School Union was formed (headquartered in Philadelphia) for the publication of literature.
 This group helped pioneer what became known as the International Sunday School Lessons.
 The Sunday School Times was another periodical they published for the use of Sunday schools.

+Among Methodist churches, Herald and Banner Press and Old Paths Tract Society are used for Sunday school curriculum.

-LifeWay Christian Resources, Herald and Banner Press, David C. Cook, and Group Publishing are among the widely available published resources currently used in Sunday schools across the country.
+Among Baptist churches, LifeWay Christian Resources, David C. Cook, and Group Publishing are among the widely available published resources currently used in Sunday schools across the country.